|

 disappearance and apparent suicide, an event that deepens and bonds every moment

+that precedes it.
 Though some of the writing feels like leftovers from

 discarded drafts of books and plays, much of the content remains striking and